AntonyCilleros/valheim-mod/BepInEx/plugins/OdinPlus-CraftyCartsRemake/README.md

 - Logout and back in issue resolved by using my PieceManager's code.
 - Made the carts harder to tip over.
 (Please note: By default, the heaver the cart gets...the harder it is to pull.)
 - Added lights and storage to the carts.
 Making them a little more viable for roaming around.
-- Config file renamed to `azumatt.CraftyCarts.cfg` to reflect the new config options and not conflict with any old files
+- Config file renamed to `Azumatt.CraftyCarts.cfg` to reflect the new config options and not conflict with any old files
 - Update to use the latest BepInEx, Valheim Version, and ServerSync.
 - Update README.md on github and here.
 Added credits inside the code to Rolopogo.
 Thank you once again for an amazing mod idea.
 Glad that I got to continue the dream.
 ### 2.1.0